Specialty Certification

 Application Specialist Recertification:

 Every three years, participants will be required to provide evidence of the successful completion of a minimum of 40 continuing education hours (CEH).
-If an examiner exceeds this requirement, up to 14 CEHs may be carried over into the new three-year term.
-Continuing education should be selected with the goal of maintaining, improving, or expanding the examiner’s knowledge, skills, and abilities.
+If a participant exceeds this requirement, up to 14 CEHs may be carried over into the new three-year term.
+Continuing education should be selected with the goal of maintaining, improving, or expanding the participant’s knowledge, skills, and abilities.
 Participants are also required to review and remain in compliance with updates to certifications.
 Should a material change related to the certification occur, additional training may be required to maintain certification.